 This brief sets out the Council's expectations for redevelopment of the Riverside House site.
 It will be used to enable the Council to select development proposals for the future development of the site, in line with the Council's vision.
-This Brief provides a guidance framework to enable appropriate development proposals to be considered.
+The objective of this Brief is to provide a guidance framework to enable appropriate development proposals to be considered.
+It is not a prescriptive document, as the Council wants to enable innovative interpretation of design.